-INT RODUCTION .
-3

-1. RULES OF DEBATE AT MEETINGS .
-4
+1. RULES OF DEBATE AT MEETINGS 3

-2. DISORDERLY CONDUCT AT MEETINGS .
-5
+2. DISORDERLY CONDUCT AT MEETINGS 4

-3. MEETINGS GENERALLY .
-5
+3. MEETINGS GENERALLY 5

-4. COMMITTEES AND SUB-COMMITTEES .
-8
+4. COMMITTEES AND SUB-COMMITTEES 8

-5. ORDINARY COUNCIL MEETINGS .
-9
+5. ORDINARY COUNCIL MEETINGS 9

-6. EXTRAORDINARY MEETINGS OF THE COUNCIL, COMMITTEES AND SUB-COMMITTEES 11
+6. EXTRAORDINARY MEETINGS OF THE COUNCIL, COMMITTEES AND SUB-COMMITTEES.
+10

 7. PREVIOUS RESOLUTIONS 11

 8. VOTING ON APPOINTMENTS 11

-9. MOTIONS FOR A MEETING THAT REQUIRE WRITTEN NOTICE TO BE GIVEN TO THE PROPER OFFICER
+9. MOTIONS FOR A MEETING THAT REQUIRE WRITTEN NOTICE TO BE GIVEN TO THE PROPER OFFICER 11

 10. MOTIONS AT A MEETING THAT DO NOT REQUIRE WRITTEN NOTICE 12

-11. MANAGEMENT OF INFORMATION 13
+11. MANAGEMENT OF INFORMATION 12

 12. DRAFT MINUTES 13

 13. CODE OF CONDUCT AND DISPENSATIONS 14

 14. CODE OF CONDUCT COMPLAINTS 15

 15. PROPER OFFICER 15

 16. RESPONSIBLE FINANCIAL OFFICER 16

-17. ACCOUNTS AND ACCOUNTING STATEMENTS 17
+17. ACCOUNTS AND ACCOUNTING STATEMENTS 16

 18. FINANCIAL CONTROLS AND PROCUREMENT 17

 19. HANDLING STAFF MATTERS 18

-20. RESPONSIBILITIES TO PROVIDE INFORMATION 19
+20. RESPONSIBILITIES TO PROVIDE INFORMATION See also standing order 21 18

 21. RESPONSIBILITIES UNDER DATA PROTECTION LEGISLATION 19

-22. RELATIONS WITH THE PRESS/MEDIA 20
+22. RELATIONS WITH THE PRESS/MEDIA 19

-23. EXECUTION AND SEALING OF LEGAL DEEDS 20
+23. EXECUTION AND SEALING OF LEGAL DEEDS 19

-24. COMMUNICATING WITH DISTRICT AND COUNTY OR UNITARY COUNCILLORS 20
+24. COMMUNICATING WITH DISTRICT AND COUNTY OR UNITARY COUNCILLORS 19

 25. RESTRICTIONS ON COUNCILLOR ACTIVITIES 20

 26. STANDING ORDERS GENERALLY 20

-PENDIX A - FINANCE COMMITTEE TERMS OF REFERENCE
+APF PENDIX A - FINANCE COMMITTEE TERMS OF REFERENCE 21

-PENDIX B - PLANNING COMMITTEE TERMS OF REFERENCE PENDIX C - RECREATION COMMITTEE TERMS OF REFERENCE
+APF PENDIX B - PLANNING WORKING GROUP/COMMITTEE TERMS OF REFERENCE 22

+PENDIX C - RECREATION REPRESENTATIVE(S) TERMS OF REFERENCE

-AP PENDIX D - GRANTS TO VOLUNTARY AND OTHER ORGS 24
+PENDIX D - GRANTS TO VOLUNTARY AND OTHER ORGANISATIONS

-PENDIX E - THE 7 PRINCIPLES OF PUBLIC LIFE PENDIX F - OFFICER DELEGATIONS
+PENDIX E - THE 7 PRINCIPLES OF PUBLIC LIFE

-Arl I ENDIA F - OFFICER DELEGATIONS 20
+APF PENDIX F - OFFICER DELEGATIONS 26